PurityMwend/Inventory_System/README.md

-# Inventory_System
-An inventory management system is a system that will keep record of all items in a company, including the goods in stock as well as the raw materials that are available for the manufacture of goods
+# pytest cache directory #

+This directory contains data from the pytest's cache plugin, which provides the `--lf` and `--ff` options, as well as the `cache` fixture.

+**Do not** commit this to version control.

+See [the docs](https://docs.pytest.org/en/stable/how-to/cache.html) for more information.